 The resulting shared access signature URI for the new container should be similar to:

 The shared access signature created with this example is valid for one day.
 The signature grants full access (read, write, delete, list) to blobs within the container.

-For more information on shared access signatures, see Using shared access signatures (SAS) in Azure Storage.
+For more information on shared access signatures, see Grant limited access to Azure Storage resources using shared access signatures (SAS).

-The service endpoints for the storage emulator are different from those of an Azure storage account.
-The difference is because the local computer does not perform domain name resolution, requiring the storage emulator endpoints to be local addresses.
+The service endpoints for the Storage Emulator are different from the endpoints for an Azure storage account.
+The local computer doesn't do domain name resolution, requiring the Storage Emulator endpoints to be local addresses.

 When you address a resource in an Azure storage account, you use the following scheme.
 The account name is part of the URI host name, and the resource being addressed is part of the URI path: